bbauska/W3Cx-3of5/README.md

 }
 ```

-This example shows one very important good practice when doing animation and interaction: if you want to achieve a smooth animation, set the state variables 60 times/s inside the animation loop (lines 45-49), depending on increments you set in event listeners (lines 23-31).
+<p>This example shows one very important good practice when doing animation and interaction: if you want to achieve a smooth animation, set the state variables 60 times/s inside the animation loop (lines 45-49), depending on increments you set in event listeners (lines 23-31).</p>

 <h4>Example #2: draw in a canvas as if you were using a pencil</h4>

 ![](./images/image206.png){width="4.0in" height="2.56540135608049in"}

-Source code:
+<h4>Source code:</h4>

 ```
 ...